Skip to main content

 Civic Online Reasoning

-This research-based curriculum developed by the Stanford History Education Group offers lessons and assessments to help students evaluate online information that affects them, their communities, and the world.
-It is necessary to create a free account.
+The Civic Online Reasoning research-based curriculum was developed by the Stanford History Education Group.
+It offers lessons and assessments to help students evaluate online information that affects them, their communities, and the world.
 Please click on the link below to access the content: https://cor.stanford.edu/curriculum/

 Checkology – News Literacy Project

-Checkology is a free e-learning platform with engaging, authoritative lessons on subjects like news media bias, misinformation, conspiratorial thinking and more.
-Learners develop the ability to identify credible information, seek out reliable sources and apply critical thinking skills to separate fact-based content from falsehoods.
+Checkology is a free e-learning platform with lessons on media literacy through which learners develop the ability to identify credible information, seek out reliable sources and apply critical thinking skills to separate fact-based content from falsehoods.
+Predominantly for secondary, some for primary aged students.
 Please click on the link below to access the content:

 Cyber Academy